 If you want to cut the coils on your humbucking pickup, but don't want to alter the appearance of your guitar, you can use a push/pull pot instead of a mini toggle switch to change from a humbucking pickup to a single coil pickup.
 The push pull pot is basically an on/on switch connected to a potentiometer, so you get only two selections with this setup (humbucking or single coil).
 The diagram below uses the same color codes as a Seymour Duncan pickup.
 Black is the hot wire, green is the ground wire, the red and white wires form the series link, and the bare grey wire goes to ground.
-You are left with one wire exiting the push pull potentiometer that also goes to ground.
-The top part of the push pull pot, or the actual potentiometer, can be connected just like any volume or tone potentiometer.
+You are left with one wire exiting the push pull potentiometer, can be connected just like any volume or tone potentiometer.
 Note: if you don't know which coil is the north coil, then you can buy a polarity tester from stewmac.com to find out which coil is north and which is south.